CWTesseract/win7fix/README.md

 1. Head over to the [releases](https://github.com/CWTesseract/win7fix/releases) page and download the zip file.
 2. Extract the `.dll` files to your cube world directory, next to your `cubeworld.exe`.

+# Known issues
+* The game will crash on exit.

 # Where did these come from?

 These DLL's are from the following sources: